-Do you feel like this around someone in YOUR life?
+Do you feel like this around a button pusher personality in YOUR life?

-These are a few of the typical feelings and reactions that are signs that you are dealing with a narcissistic personality.
+These are a few of the typical feelings and reactions that are signs that you are dealing with a “button pusher” narcissistic personality.

 Who are we talking about when we say someone is a narcissist?
 When we speak of a narcissistic personality, we are often referring to someone who is extremely self-centered.